Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 `use <db_name>`
 Sets the current database.
-Once `influx` sets the current database, there is no need to specify that database in queries.
+Once `dsdb` sets the current database, there is no need to specify that database in queries.
-`influx` automatically queries the current database and its `DEFAULT` retention policy.
+`dsdb` automatically queries the current database and its `DEFAULT` retention policy.

 #### Write data to DSDB with `insert`
 Enter `insert` followed by the data in [line protocol](/dsdb/write_protocols/line.md) to write data to DSDB.
 Use `insert into <retention policy> <line protocol>` to write data to a specific [retention policy](/dsdb/concepts/glossary.md#retention-policy-rp).

 Write data to a single field in the measurement `treasures` with the tag `captain_id = pirate_king`.
-`influx` automatically writes the point to the database's `DEFAULT` retention policy.
+`dsdb` automatically writes the point to the database's `DEFAULT` retention policy.
 ```
 > INSERT treasures,captain_id=pirate_king value=2
 >